-In the retail health & wellness tech sector, 120 deals closed in Q2 2020 for a total of \$1.9 billion in VC funding.
-The largest deals of the guarter were Amwell's \$194 million Series C, followed by Insitro's \$143.2 million Series B. These deals are of similar value of the larger deals which occurred in Q1, such as KRY's \$156 million Series C and Element Science's \$146 million Series C. However, they do not compare to 2019's largest deals, which include Babylon Health's \$550 million Series C and iFit's \$200 million late-stage VC round.
-Despite the smaller deal sizes in Q2, the late stage comprised 41.7% of the guarter's overall deal count and 78.6% of deal value, reflecting the industry's maturity.
+In the retail health and wellness tech sector, 131 deals closed in Q1 2020 for \$1.9 billion in total VC funding.
+In the year prior, we saw several large deals close, including Babylon Health's \$550 million Series C, iFit's \$200 million late-stage VC round, and Maze's \$191 million Series A. In 2020, we have yet to see any deals of similar size.
+The largest of them included Karius' \$165 million Series B. KRY's \$156 million Series C and Element Science's \$146 million Series C. Despite the smaller deal sizes, the late stage comprised 38.9% of the quarter's overall deal count and 84.3% of deal value, reflecting industry maturity.

-In 2019, we saw a total of 54 exits; 2020 is not on pace to match 2019, with only 15 exits so far, eight of which occured in Q2.
-The largest exits in the quarter include Google's (NASDAQ: GOOGL) acquisition of North for \$180 million and Omada's (a VC-backed company) acquisition of Physera for \$30 million.
-In comparison, the largest VC exits in 2019 were Peloton's (NASDAQ: PTON) \$6.9 billion IPO and Stoke Therapeutics' (NASDAQ: STOK) \$424 million IPO.
-The sector's muted VC exit activity in 2020 mirrors that of all industries worldwide.
-The disappointing early aftermarket performances of some of the most notable tech IPOsincluding Livongo, Uber, and Peloton-highlight a growing concern about public market appetite for tech unicorns seeking to list without a path to profitability.
-While the challenged economy may reduce exit activity in 2020, health & wellness tech providers able to offer aid in the pandemic may be more likely to complete a favorable exit.
+In 2018, the number of VC exits to close in the retail health and wellness tech space doubled to 50 from years prior, and in 2019 we saw a total of 62.
+2020 is not on pace thus far.
+There were only five exits in Q1 2020, the largest being One Medical's \$245 million IPO.
+In comparison, the largest VC exits in 2019 were Peloton's \$1.2 million IPO and Stoke Therapeutics' \$142 million IPO.
+The sector's muted VC exit activity in Q1 2020 mirrors that of all industries worldwide.
+Global VC exit count dropped from about 3,500 in 2019 to about 550 in Q1 2020.
+The disappointing early aftermarket performances of some of the most notable tech IPOs-including Livongo, Uber and Peloton-highlight a growing concern about public market appetite for tech unicorns seeking to list without a path to profitability.
+While the challenged economy may reduce exit activity in 2020, healthtech providers able to provide aid in the pandemic may be more likely to complete a favorable exit.

-Startups in the personalized medicine & testing and virtual health spaces had much larger deal sizes than the other segments in the retail health & wellness tech industry.
-The lofty median deal size of personalized medicine & testing startups may be due to the segment's large number of biotech-related companies, which typically close larger deals than retail-oriented startups.
+Startups in the personalized medicine & testing and virtual health spaces had much larger deal sizes than the other segments in the retail health and wellness tech industry.
+The lofty median deal size of personalized medicine & testing startups may be due to the segment's large number of biotech-related companies, which typically close larger deals than retailoriented startups.